The following steps explain configuring & running SNMP discovery against your network.

 Please see our list of vendors supported by Device42 for SNMP autodiscovery for a full list of hardware vendors and let us know if you had a device that needs additional support.

 What can be auto-discovered using SNMP?

 Network devices can be discovered using SNMP v1, v2c, or v3.

-CDP/LLDP neighbors can be discovered.
+CDP/LLDP neighbors can be discovered as well.
 SNMP credentials should be same for all neighbors for auto-discover to run successfully on neighbors.
 Otherwise, you can add devices with different credentials separately as another device for discovery.

 Depending on device type and compatibility matrix linked above, the following data is discovered: